Monster typhoon exposes an ill-prepared Philippines

 "As bad as the loss of life was, it could have in fact been much, much worse," said Clare Nullis, spokeswoman for the U.N.'s World Meteorological Organization, praising the government's work in issuing warnings.

-"Certainly on Thursday and Friday, PAGASA, which is the Philippines' meteorological service, they were sending out regular warnings of a seven-metre (22 ft) storm surge.
+"Certainly on Thursday and Friday, PAGASA, which is the Philippines' meteorological service, they were sending out regular warnings of a seven-meter (22 ft) storm surge.
 That was going out on an hourly basis."

 But as the storm approached Tacloban and authorities crisscrossed the city, their warnings often fell on deaf ears.